 Dale Miller: Chair

-Hi, my name is Dale Miller and my daughter is in Pre-Primary and my son in Kindergarten at Kapinara.
+Hi, my name is Dale Miller and my daughter is in Year One and my son in Pre-Primary at Kapinara.

 I am honoured to be a member of the Board, and will do all I can to represent parents’ ideas, views and concerns proactively and constructively.
 My particular interest is in assisting the school to develop our children into well-rounded people by nurturing their talents, social-emotional well-being and natural curiosity.